github-96/Olympic/README.md

 Together, we are working on a web design that will showcase the Olympic Games in an inspiring and innovative way.

 Team Roles
-Himanshu: Will be making the Countries Tab and News Tab
+Himanshu: Will be making the Medals Tab and Credits Tab

 Mysha: [Put your role here]